 February 27, 2022 marks the tenth anniversary of energy generation from Port Milwaukee’s wind turbine.
 In the past decade, the Port has avoided releasing over 1,025 metric tons of carbon dioxide into our air.
 That's equivalent to 1,133,355 pounds of coal burned or 123 homes’ energy use for one year.
 This surplus electricity creates over $8,000 in revenue for the City each year on average.

-February 27, 2020 will mark the eighth anniversary of energy generation at the Port of Milwaukee’s wind turbine.
 Not only is the wind turbine an important symbol of Milwaukee's clean energy future, it is paying annual dividends on the tax payers’ investment.
-In fact, the turbine has far exceeded our initial estimates in clean energy production and savings to the City!
-Since many of the components and all of the installation services were sourced from Wisconsin firms, the wind turbine also demonstrates that every dollar we invest in renewable energy in Wisconsin, is a dollar invested in a job for a Wisconsinite.
+In fact, the turbine has far exceeded initial estimates in clean energy production and savings to the City.
+Since many of the components and all of the installation services were sourced from Wisconsin firms, the wind turbine also demonstrates that every dollar invested in renewable energy in Wisconsin is a dollar invested in a job for a Wisconsinite.

 Milwaukee’s wind turbine is part of the City’s initiative to reduce energy use and increase renewable energy projects on City facilities.
 ECO is currently planning additional solar energy projects to complement this renewable energy source.

 - Final Proposal PowerPoint.
 The final proposal presentation was given during a public meeting at Bay View High School on March 14, 2011.
 This proposal placed the Northern Power 100-kilowatt wind turbine at the Port Authority Building site.
 Construction began on the turbine on November 14, 2011.

 - Height Comparison with other Landmarks.
 See how the proposed wind turbine compares in height with utility scale wind turbines, Bayview Terrace, MMSD smokestack and other Milwaukee landmarks.